 If you tend to overeat during the holidays, try practicing these strategies, recommended by therapist Emily Bilbao, LCSW.

 Don’t push away your urges.
 If you find yourself longing for something that is not on your plan, notice and accept those urges.
 Multiple studies have shown that trying to ignore, or suppress our emotions only makes them more powerful.
 You can’t control your cravings, but you can control your response to them!
 Acknowledge that you are having an urge, and tell yourself, “I am having an urge.
 I am only human.
 I can get through this.”

 Eat mindfully.
 Think ahead about the particular food that you may be most likely to overeat.
-Pay particular attention to eating that food mindfully.
+Pay particular attention to eating that food mindfully (you can use our guide to mindful eating).
 Tell yourself that if you are eating that food that you want to really enjoy every bite.
 Eat it as slowly as you can, pausing between bites.
 Think about the flavors and the textures.
 Try to notice new things about this food.
 Most people will find that they eat less when they really taste and appreciate every bite.
 Another tactic to help yourself eat mindfully is to avoid eating in front of the television or computer.